bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/david_andrei.dobrin/index.md

 ### Week 5 – 11 May

+I have made the first steps in the project by choosing the hardware components and the software libraries that I will use.
+The ILI9341 LCD will be used to display the game grid and messages.
+I have also chosen to use a vibration motor for haptic feedback and a buzzer for audio feedback.

 ### Week 12 – 18 May

 I have soldered both Raspberry Pi Pico 2 W, the main controller, and the Raspberry Pi Pico 1 W used as the debugger.
 I connected the all the buttons, the lcd, the buzzer and the vibration motor to the microcontroller.
 I build the schematic of the project in kiCad.

 ### Week 19 – 25 May

+I have implemented the game logic in Rust, including the difficulty selection menu, grid generation, tile revealing, and win/loss conditions.
+I also added the buzzer and vibration motor functionality for feedback on game events.
+The LCD displays the game grid and messages.

 ## Hardware